A warm welcome to The Friary School

 Our young people will be entering a world of work where they will have to adapt readily to change.
 It is important that we help them to develop as independent, resourceful learners, with the initiative and organisational skills they will need in their further studies and working lives.
 Above all, we want the Friary pupil to be one who is never afraid to ‘have a go’ at something, no matter how challenging it might at first appear.

 To help our students achieve the very best they can, and in keeping with our mission statement we set ambitious academic targets.
 At the same time, it is important that they develop into young adults as compassionate and caring members of their community and we set great store by developing personal qualities in addition to subject knowledge.
+Social, moral, spiritual and cultural development is at the core of all we do.

 Visitors to The Friary frequently compliment us on the friendly, calm and purposeful atmosphere.
 Parents are always welcome, and that partnership with parents is vital to our success as a learning community.